 The media strategy

-Extensive targeting through digital channels including social media, Google and affiliate networks has allowed us to drilldown on The Maynard’s core demogrpaphic and target different parent age groups, outlining the schools’ ability to deliver first choice university places, but also parents with pre-school children encouraging them to come to the schools Discovery Morning in March.
+Extensive targeting through digital channels including social media, Google and affiliate networks has allowed us to drill down on The Maynard’s core demographic and target different parent age groups, outlining the schools’ ability to deliver first choice university places, but also parents with pre-school children encouraging them to come to the schools Discovery Morning in March.

 See for yourself at a cinema near you…